A Local’s Guide to Travel in Pucón, Chile

 I’ve always found that, despite its small size, Pucón is a very lively place with quite a bit going on at any time of year.
 At the same time though, it’s the perfect getaway to connect with nature and disconnect from the hustle and bustle of modern life.

-Being the only destination in Chile that allows you to enjoy visits to an active volcano, national parks, hot springs, rivers, lakes, restaurants, and cultural sites all within 20 miles of the town’s center, Pucón is a one-stop-shop for a varied and wonderful vacation.
+It’s also really the only destination in Chile that allows you to enjoy visits to an active volcano, various national parks, hot springs, rivers, lakes, and cultural sites all within 20 miles of the town’s center.

 On the more leisurely side of things, this somewhere that you can just take it easy and bask in the sun on Lake Villarrica’s beaches, sail to a secluded island, have a soak at one or more of the many hot springs, hike among ancient rainforests, or tour local wineries and craft breweries.